yoniem/Birthday-Celebration-Card/README.md

 Contributions are welcome! if you would like to contribute to this project, please follow these guidelines:
 - Submit bug reports or feature requests via the [issue tracker](https://github.com/yoniem/birthday-celebration-card/issues).
-- Fork the repository, make your changes, and submita pull request.
+- Fork the repository, make your changes, and submit a pull request.

 ## Licence